TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

-         (It is recommended to set the value in the range from -5 to 1 since setting it to >= 2 means a "z" is converted to "\|" which is a special character in TYPO3 tables syntax – and that might confuse columns in tables.
+         (It is recommended to set the value in the range from -5 to 1 since setting it to >= 2 means a "z" is converted to "\|" which is a special character in TYPO3 tables syntax â€“ and that might confuse columns in tables.
 Now hardcoded range)

          Alternatively you can set this value to the keyword "ascii".
 This way